timg021/SparseStructuresTEM2/MultisliceCppTest/pdb-compare/ReadmePdb-compare.txt

 "1" corresponds to Vesta XYZ input file format.
 "2" corresponds to Kirkland XYZ input file format.

+Parameter 6 contains the maximum distance in Angstroms for position matching: for a pair of postitions to be considered, the distance between them must be smaller than this distance.

+Parameter 7 can be equal to 0, 1 or 2.
+"0" means that the output is not sorted, "1" causes the output to be sorted by ascending order of z coordinate, "2" sorts the output by distances between the matched test and reference atoms in the ascending order.

+Parameter 8 contains a switch for using of a more accurate, but potentially very slow, Hungarian matching algorithm.
+"0" means don't use Hungarian algorithm,
+"1" means use it.
+Note that for any structures with approximately 100 or more atoms, the Hungarian algorithm is likely to be too slow and so should not be used.
+On the plus side, the Hungarian algorithm always finds the globally optimal pairing (matching) for all entries if the sizes of the two structures are equal.

-Parameter 6 contains the name of the output file.
+Parameter 9 contains the name of the output file.
 This file will be saved in ASCII text format.

-Parameter 7 contains a free-form information line (with no white spaces) that is written as the first line in the output file.
+Parameter 10 contains a free-form information line (with no white spaces) that is written as the first line in the output file.

 ==================================================================================================